 Originally Posted by pro bro steve

-Thank you for representing all of us at the MARC.
+Thank you for representing all of us.
+You have my full support.